-Greek court convicts far-right party leaders of running a criminal organization
+Golden Dawn guilty verdict rebukes fascist party that went mainstream in Greece

 The party’s leaders had promised to rid Greek society of its “stench” — a term they used to refer to immigration.
 Some activists saw Golden Dawn’s hand in a spate of attacks on foreigners.

-“Golden Dawn successfully exploited the system to lawfully enter Parliament but at the same time kept its neo-Nazi identity.
+“Golden Dawn successfully exploited the system to lawfully enter Parliament, but at the same time kept its neo-Nazi identity.
 This was a point of admiration for extremists worldwide,” said Vassiliki Georgiadou, a professor of political science at Panteion University in Athens.

 Although the party has splintered, other small far-right parties have been trying to fill the void.
 And many Greeks still resent what they see as an unfair migration burden — with other European countries unwilling to help host newly arrived asylum seekers.